moon004/thefarm/README.md

 **The character node, generated from input (facial pictures)**

+Need to call GLTF anim and use their Update method.
+In loadScene
+1. Remove Prevload
+2. Load the anims from .gltf json file, and fill GltfLoader.anim

 ### Aim
 The stage contain, ground, livestocks, and trees and grasses import all from Blender.